cobilab/chester/README.md

 These will print the following options:
 <pre>
 Usage: CHESTER &#60OPTIONS&#62...
 [FILE]:&#60...&#62 [FILE]:&#60...&#62
-CHESTER is a fast tool to compute uniqueness maps.
+CHESTER is a probabilistic tool to map and visualize relative singularity regions.
+The Bloom filter is automatically set.
   -v                       verbose mode,
   -a                       about CHESTER,
   -t &#60value&#62               threshold [0.0;1.0],